How to Understand the Rousseau’s Concept of the General Will

 - the Social Contract

 - ROUSSEAU’S “GENERAL WILL” AND WELL-ORDERED SOCIETY

-"What is the General Will?" is tagged with: American Politics, France, Jean-Jacques Rousseau, Left–right Politics, Liberalism, Liberty, Social Contract Theory and the State of Nature, Types of Governments
+"What is the General Will?" is tagged with: American Politics, France, Jean-Jacques Rousseau, Left–right Politics, Liberalism and Conservatism, Liberty, Social Contract Theory and the State of Nature, Types of Governments